 Root Canal Therapy

 When you arrive for your initial consultation, Dr. Laskis will discuss the treatment plan with you so you understand the entire process.
-The procedure can be performed using local anesthetic or with sedation dentistry, depending on your needs and desires.
+The root canal procedure can be performed using local anesthetic or with sedation dentistry, depending on your needs and desires.
 During treatment, your doctor will eliminate bacteria, clear the infection, and sterilize the roots.
-After the infected pulp has been removed, a customized dental crown will be placed on your natural tooth to help protect the area from future decay, maintain strength and support, and restore the aesthetic appeal of your smile.
-Our crowns are comprised of the highest quality materials available, and they typically offer long-lasting, beautiful results.
+After the infected pulp has been removed, a customized dental crown will be placed on your natural tooth to help protect the area from future tooth decay, maintain strength and support, and restore the aesthetic appeal of your smile.
+Our dental crown is comprised of the highest quality materials available, and they typically offer long-lasting, beautiful results.

 If you have additional questions about root canal therapy or endodontics, or if you would like to schedule a consultation with Dr. Laskis, please contact our office today.Back To: Endodontic Care